ImperialOctopus/worlds-to-follow/docs/03-arts/14-trace.md

 # Trace

 The foundation of modern magic.
-Burn magic into wood, stone, and flesh.
+Burn magic into wood, stone, and skin.

 ## Trace